virtualstaticvoid/virtualstaticvoid.github.io/_posts/2020-12-22-raspberrypi.md

 SSH is enabled and the default password for the 'pi' user has not been changed.
 This is a security risk - please login as the 'pi' user and type 'passwd' to set a new password.

 Wi-Fi is currently blocked by rfkill.
 Use raspi-config to set the country before use.

 pi@raspberrypi:~ $
 ```

-Once you have an SSH terminal onto to first Raspberry Pi node, use the `raspi-config` tool to change the boot order.
+Once you have an SSH terminal onto to first Raspberry Pi node you can configure the boot order.

+See [Raspberry Pi 4 bootloader configuration](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md) for how it is done.

+Or use the `raspi-config` utility to configure via the console user-interface.

 ```
 sudo raspi-config
 ```

-See [Raspberry Pi 4 bootloader configuration](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md) for more information.

-Power off the node, running `sudo poweroff`, and proceed to complete this step on the other 3 nodes.
+Power off the node, running `sudo poweroff`, remove the SD card and repeat these steps for each of the nodes.

 ## Provisioning Ubuntu